 British actress Naomie Harris has been nominated for an Oscar for her role as a crack-addicted mother in the 2016 indie drama Moonlight.
 "No Small Parts" takes a look at some other roles she's played in her career.

 Elvira has moved to Manhattan, Kansas, with her wacky aunt Minerva and their talking cat.
 Elvira is working as a fortune teller and selling love potions on the side!
 Everything is going ...
 See full summary »

-When her Great Aunt dies, famed horror hostess Elvira heads for the uptight New England town of Falwell to claim her inheritance of a haunted house, a witch's cookbook and a punk rock poodle.
+When her great aunt dies, famous horror hostess Elvira heads for the uptight New England town Falwell to claim her inheritance of a haunted house, a witch's cookbook and a punk rock poodle.
 But once the stuffy locals get an eyeful of the scream queen's ample assets, all hell busts out and breaks loose.
-Can the Madonna Of The Macabre find love with a studly cinema owner, avoid her creepy Great Uncle, titillate the town's teens and become a Las Vegas dance sensation all without being burned alive at the stake?
+Can the Madonna of the Macabre find love with a studly cinema owner, avoid her creepy great uncle, titillate the town's teens and become a Las Vegas dance sensation all without being burned alive at the stake?
 Written by

 See more »

 8 of 10 people found this review helpful.

 Was this review helpful to you?